Tokenization for Molecular Foundation Models: Discussion

+Ultimately, molecular foundation models must deliver reliable and accurate predictions across the entire molecular design space.
+Current, molecular language models\cite{RBC+LargescaleChemicalLanguage2022,SLG+MolecularTransformerModel2019,LFSMILESPairEncoding2021,BAVPMolGPTMolecularGeneration2022,IDHBChemformerPretrainedTransformer2022,ASC+ChemBERTa2ChemicalFoundation2022,SVLRPredictionChemicalReaction2021,SPV+MappingSpaceChemical2021,SSB+LargeEncoderDecoderFamily2024,LPP+ComparingSMILESSELFIES2024,TCPermutationInvariantGraphtoSequence2022} employ tokenizers that inadvertently obscure atom-level information, triggering a potentially significant loss of information (\cref{fig:ngram_metrics}).
+This risk is not purely theoretical.
+Bracketed atoms encode features essential to clinically relevant pharmaceuticals (Amoxicillin, 18F-Flurodeoxyglucose and Cisplatin), industrial applications (Tricalcium Sillicate and Diammonium Phosphate) and foundational discoveries (Vaska's Complex and Werner Complexes).
+For example, Cisplatin (\cref{fig:example_tokenization}) is an effective chemotherapy drug, but its stereoisomer is not\cite{GhoCisplatinFirstMetal2019}.
+Thus, omitting the chiral marker would erase medically relevant stereochemical information.

+However, current benchmarks~\cite{WRF+MoleculeNetBenchmarkMolecular2018} lack sufficient diversity to evaluate molecular foundation models across the full breadth of chemical space. tmQM~\cite{BSTmQMDatasetQuantum2020} partially addresses this gap with its expanded coverage of elements and greater diversity of stereochemical centers.
+Nonetheless, benchmarks with comprehensive coverage of the periodic table, isotopes, charged species, and uncommon bond types such as quadruple bonds remain absent.
+This scarcity of robust, diverse, and chemically challenging benchmarks limits the credibility and generalizability of evaluations for molecular foundation models.
+We encourage the broader scientific foundation modeling community to rigorously assess the scope of their benchmarks, and the cheminformatics community to revisit and expand existing datasets.

-We argue that eliminating unknown tokens is a desirable property for SMILES tokenizers and have demonstrated that smirk performs nearly identically to existing chemistry tokenizers (\cref{fig:token_usage,fig:fertility}).
-However, we neglected the core questions of whether a chemistry-specific tokenizer is necessary or if general-purpose tokenizers are sufficient. \citeauthor{XWBTransPolymerTransformerbasedLanguage2023} achieved state-of-the-art performance for polymer property prediction, using a pre-trained tokenizer developed for natural language processing\cite{XWBTransPolymerTransformerbasedLanguage2023,LOG+RoBERTaRobustlyOptimized2019}. \citeauthor{SKReactionT5LargescalePretrained2023}'s unigram tokenizer displays similar performance and is capable of open-vocabulary modeling, provided an expanded starting alphabet is used (\cref{fig:oov_tokens}).
-Our results suggest that chemistry-specific tokenizers may result in more robust models (\cref{fig:ngram_pretrain_on_molnet}), but not necessarily higher performance (\cref{fig:ngram_perf}).
-Atom-wise tokenization does improve interpretability by allowing researchers to prob the interatomic attention maps directly\cite{SPV+MappingSpaceChemical2021} and avoids the risk of generation artifacts\cite{SMPromptBoundariesToken2023} from splitting an element symbol across multiple tokens.
+We have so far neglected the core questions of whether a chemistry-specific tokenizer is necessary or if general-purpose tokenizers are sufficient.
+Our results suggest that chemistry-specific tokenizers may result in more robust models (\cref{fig:ngram_metrics}), but not necessarily higher quality (\cref{fig:prognostic}).
+Atom-wise tokenization improves model interpretability by allowing researchers to probe interatomic attention maps directly\cite{SPV+MappingSpaceChemical2021}.
+Smirk expands on this by allowing researchers to directly manipulate the information rich content of bracketed atoms, while fully eliminating the risk of out-of-vocabulary tokens.